maunope/DifferentiaPressureSensor/UI_GUIDE.md

     *   From the main data screen, it **enters the main menu**.
     *   In a menu, it **selects** the highlighted item.
 This may enter a submenu, trigger an action, or show an information page.
     *   On an information page (like "About" or "Sensor Data"), it **returns to the previous menu**.
-*   **Long Press (Hold for ~1 second)**: From any screen, it acts as a "home" button, immediately returning you to the **main menu**.
+*   **Long Press (Hold for ~1 second)**: From any screen, it acts as a "home" button, immediately returning you to the **Sensor Data screen**.

 ## Main Screens

 ### Sensor Data Screen

 This is the default screen shown on startup and after a period of inactivity.
 It displays real-time data from all sensors.
+A short press on the button enters the Main Menu.

 ```
 +--------------------+